Skip to menu Skip to content Skip to footer

 “We have recently replicated these patterns in longitudinal research which confirms that leaders play an important role in nurturing the wellbeing of their teams.”

-The study, published in the German Journal of Research in Human Resource Management, is part of an ongoing research program exploring the role of group processes in both leadership and health.
+The study is published in the German Journal of Research in Human Resource Management and is part of an ongoing research program exploring the role of group processes in both leadership and health.

 Related articles